segmentio/segment-docs/src/segment-app/workspace-home.md

 #### Workspace Home reporting period

 The Workspace Home page shows when the data it represents was last updated.
-You can click the **last updated** line to refresh the display.
+You can click the **Updated** line to refresh the display.

 You can also use the drop-down menu at the right to choose between a 24-hour and 7-day rolling view of the data.
 The page automatically updates the graphs and statistics when you change your selection.